1. Can you tell me what is angular 2 is?

 • Make certain the application does not have unnecessary import statements.

-• Make certain the 3rd party library, which has not been utilized, can be removed from the application.
+• Ensure that the 3rd party library, which has not yet been utilized, can be removed from the application.

 • Have all of the dev-dependencies and the dependencies clearly separated.